jmvillaveces/uniprot-taxonomy-viewer-ws/README.md

 ## Methods

-Currently, the webservice provides two methods vía REST:
+Currently, the webservice provides two methods vía REST.

 ### Get Taxonomy By Id